CMC-DSCapstone/github-training/index.md

 # This is an index file
-@qcl-cmc: Add the first line
+@qcl-cmc: Add the first line # deleted mosquito